-- 1. Select the keyword you want to delete from the list. - 2.
-Click Delete Keyword and then Apply to save your changes.
+- 1. Select the keyword you want to delete from the list.

+- 2. Click Delete Keyword.

+- Click Apply to save your settings.

 To specify a trusted computer:

 You can exempt one trusted computer from blocking and logging.
 The computer you exempt has to have a fixed IP address.